GJYG-code/GJYG-code/README.md

 ## Hi there! 👋

 Welcome to my GitHub profile!
+My name is Gabjosh!
 I'm a **Research Analyst** specializing in **finance and data analysis**.
 I have a strong interest in leveraging **data science, AI, and automation** to gain insights and optimize processes in the financial sector.

 ## 💼 About Me
 - 📊 **Research Analyst** at **RCBC**, analyzing banking strategies and market trends.